microsoft/vcpkg-docs/vcpkg/produce/test-registry-ports-ado.md

 for instructions to set up NuGet authentication with ADO.

 The following task should be added as-is in your pipeline in order to authenticate to your Azure Artifacts NuGet feeds.
+This task should also run before any task involving vcpkg.

 ```yml
 - task: NuGetAuthenticate@1